QuantEcon/python-lecture-sandpit.myst/lectures/PT_intro.md

 \end{aligned}
 $$

-The Bellman equation for the principal's problem is
+The value function  for the principal's problem satisfies the Bellman equation

 $$
 v(w) =\max_{\Pi} \{(q -c) +